 The Top 7 Things Money Can Buy

 There are many different things that money can buy, from needs to luxuries.
 The list below will examine that fact in detail, explaining the top 7 things that money can buy.
-The Top things that money can buy are important to everyone and can be obtained buy having money.
+The Top things that money can buy are important to everyone and can be obtained by having money.
 Some of the best things in life are free, but some of the best things in life can be purchased.
 Spending money wisely can open doors for unexpected things to happen and important goals to be accomplished.
-What will you spend your money on?

-By purchasing time saving products, services, and technology, a person can buy time.
+By purchasing time-saving products, services, and technology with money, a person can technically buy time.
 The time that is saved from certain things is time that can be used for accomplishing goals that will increase happiness.
 There are many gadgets and products that are available to save people time.
-These days people need more time for family, friends, and responsibilities.
-So why not buy time instead of continually wasting it on unnecessary things.
+For example, modernly a person can fully operate their home while away by way of a cell phone or at home with just using voice.
+This can include setting the thermostat, locking or unlocking the front door, and even preheating their oven.
+These days people need more time for family, friends, fun, and goals.
+So why not buy time instead of continually wasting it on all of the little things.

 This is one of the top things that money can buy because everyone needs a vacation every now and then.
 Many people enjoy family vacations at least once per year.
 A vacation to an exotic place, or even out of town, can provide a person with some time to relax and forget about the stress and worries that are back at home.
 Some quality time for yourself or with family/friends can keep any person from getting burnt out on work and daily responsibilities.
 A vacation can be helpful for a person's mind, body, and soul.
 Where will you take your vacation this year?
 It is a top thing that money can buy and well worth it too.

 With advances in technology during this modern era, money can buy life.
 There are many different medical treatments that are available to conceive a child, like infertility treatments.
 A person could even purchase donor eggs and/or sperm, have sperm injections, or have reproductive surgery.
 Adoption is another way of how money can buy life.
-This topic also includes people that are dying, and their life can be saved by money and with technology.
-Now money can buy life, but it has not always been that way.
+This topic also includes people that are dying and the elderly, and how their life can be lived longer with the use of technology and the involvement of money to some degree.
+Now money can buy a long life, but it has not always been that way.